 Bethan Morgan-Williams (2015)

-Bethan Morgan-Williams gained early recognition as composer, winning the Under 15 Composition Class at the Urdd National Eisteddford in 2004, and with string works performed at Wells Cathedral School where she gained a full scholarship aged eight, the University of Bristol and the RNCM in 2005.
+Bethan Morgan-Williams gained early recognition as a composer, winning the Under-15 Composition Class at the Urdd National Eisteddford in 2004, and with works performed at Wells Cathedral School, the University of Bristol and the Royal Northern College of Music (RNCM).

 On winning the first Rushworth Composition Prize, Bethan said: